free-pdk/free-pdk-examples/BlinkLED_WithIRQ/README.md

 This example also shows one way to implement a `millis()` function (similar to what Arduino provides).
 The source code for the `millis()` code can be found in the [millis.h](../include/millis.h) include file.

-There are certainly leaner ways of using a timer to blink an LED if so desired.
+There are certainly leaner ways of using a timer to blink an LED than the `millis()` technique.
+For example, eliminating or using smaller than the 32-bit variables, could reduce the code / RAM requirements potentially significantly.

 See the [BlinkLED](../BlinkLED) example for a simpler timing loop based approach.